danlucraft/gutkumber/README.md

 Other than that, you can load your application normally, from your Cucumber env.rb file.

+When you run your Cucumber tests, you must specify one of the Gtk formatters, like this:

+    --format Cucumber::Formatter::GtkFormatter
+    --format Cucumber::Formatter::GtkProgressFormatter

 Writing a testable Ruby-GNOME2 application
 ------------------------------------------